mekh/nestjs-undici/README.md

 - If a custom `dispatcher` is provided in the service config (module options), it is always used and will be wrapped by `RetryAgent` when `retry` is enabled.
 - If a custom `dispatcher` is provided per request (via request options), it is used as-is and is not wrapped.
 You are responsible for its lifecycle.
 - If `pool` is `false`, a new `Agent` is created per request (no connection reuse).
 This is useful when connecting to the same origin with different TLS configs or when avoiding persistent connections.
 These transient Agents are automatically closed after the request completes.
 - If `pool` is `true`, a `Pool` is created and cached per origin.
 The TLS config used for the first request to an origin is reused for subsequent requests to the same origin.
+When pooling is enabled but you don't provide explicit pool options, the default is `{ connections: 10 }`.
 - On module destroy, the service-level dispatcher and all created pools are closed.
 Per-request custom dispatchers are not closed by the service.

 ### Retry